NoimotBAyoub/fall-2025-fast-fraud-screening-using-lightweight-models-to-flag-risk-before-deep-analysis/README.md

 ### Models

-Logistic Regression, XGBoost, Linear Discriminant Analysis, PCA
+Logistic Regression, XGBoost, Linear Discriminant Analysis, Principal Component Analysis

 ## Results

 Initial results show strong computational performance and a low false positive rate, demonstrating feasibility for real-time screening.
-At the current decision threshold (0.5) fraud detection remains limited, resulting in a high miss rate.
-Future iterations will adjust model tuning, and thresholding to increase recall, the primary objective of the model, while maintaining manageable volume alert.
-This stage validates the model architecture and provides a foundation for a high-recall optimization in subsequent experiments.
+At the current decision threshold of 0.36, fraud detection precision remains limited, resulting in a high false positive rate.
+Future iterations will adjust model tuning and increase feature engineering to increase precision as well.
+This stage validates the model architecture and provides a foundation for recall-lift (see definition below) optimization in subsequent experiments.

 <div align="center">
 <b>Table 1:</b> Training Accuracy for Logistic Regression is 0.87